 In the "Promotion of the 'Dialogue on Science and Technology with Citizens' (A Basic Course of Action)" (Adopted by the Minister of State for Science and Technology Policy and the Executive Members of the Council for Science and Technology Policy on June 19, 2010) which was compiled in June 2010, the activity in which researchers explain the content and achievements of their research activities to society and citizens in an easy-to-understand form is placed in the above-mentioned "Dialogue on Science and Technology with Citizens."
 Researchers who have received an allotment of public research funds amounting more than 30 million yen per year per case are requested to positively work on the "Dialogue on Science and Technology with Citizens."
-Universities and other research institutions are also requested to make positive efforts in order for researchers who have received public research funds to ensure the proper implementation of the "Dialogue on Science and Technology with Citizens."
-Technology with Citizens," for example, by setting up support systems.
+Universities and other research institutions are also requested to make positive efforts in order for researchers who have received public research funds to ensure the proper implementation of the "Dialogue on Science and Technology with Citizens," for example, by setting up support systems.

-For KAKENHI, there is the question "Are you positively trying to publicize and disseminate the research content and research achievements?" especially in the research progress assessment of Specially Promoted Research, for which researchers receive a relatively high amount of research funds, and the interim/ex-post assessment of Scientific Research on Innovative Areas (Research in a Proposed Research Area).
+For KAKENHI, there is the question "Are you positively trying to publicize and disseminate the research content and research achievements?" especially in the interim/ex-post assessment of Scientific Research on Innovative Areas (Research in a Proposed Research Area) and Transformative Research Area(A).
 Therefore, based on the above-mentioned basic policy, researchers should disseminate the achievements of research funded with KAKENHI to society and citizens in an even more positive way.